mrthomware/MakerSpace/MakerSpace/4.0_Develop_a_Business_Plan/README.md

 Developing a business plan offers several benefits:
 - [**Clarity of Vision**](https://github.com/mrthomware/MakerSpace/blob/main/MakerSpace/4.0_Develop_a_Business_Plan/Why%20Develop%20a%20Business%20Plan/Clarity%20of%20Vision.md): A business plan helps you clarify your vision, mission, and objectives.
 It provides a clear roadmap for your business and helps align your efforts towards a common goal.
 - [**Strategic Guidance**](https://github.com/mrthomware/MakerSpace/blob/main/MakerSpace/4.0_Develop_a_Business_Plan/Why%20Develop%20a%20Business%20Plan/Strategic%20Guidance.md): A well-crafted business plan outlines your strategies and tactics for achieving your goals.
 It helps you make informed decisions and navigate challenges effectively.
-- **Attracting Stakeholders**: A comprehensive business plan demonstrates your business's potential and viability, making it more attractive to investors, lenders, or potential partners.
+- [**Attracting Stakeholders**}(https://github.com/mrthomware/MakerSpace/blob/main/MakerSpace/4.0_Develop_a_Business_Plan/Why%20Develop%20a%20Business%20Plan/Attracting%20Stakeholders.md): A comprehensive business plan demonstrates your business's potential and viability, making it more attractive to investors, lenders, or potential partners.
 - **Financial Planning**: A business plan includes financial projections, helping you forecast revenues, expenses, and profitability.
 It enables you to manage finances effectively and secure necessary funding.
 - **Operational Efficiency**: A business plan outlines your operational structure, processes, and resource allocation.
 It ensures efficient utilization of resources and guides your day-to-day operations.